JessLayton/canoe-polo-project/README.md

 <a name="deployment"></a>
 ### Deployment ###

-Jenkins was used to automate the build, test and deployment processes, with a webhook to GitHub which was triggered with every push event.
+Jenkins was used to automate the build, test and deployment processes.

-To access the app, navigate to the address:
+To access the app, navigate to:

 http://3.11.57.184:8181/canoe-polo-app